 Situated on the confluence of Ganga, Yamuna, and the mythical Saraswati, Allahabad is among the holiest cities associated with Hinduism.
 Situated in eastern Uttar Pradesh, the city was earlier known as Prayag.
 It is one of the four sites where the Kumbh Mela is held every 12 years.
 The confluence of Ganga, Yamuna, and the mythical Saraswati, is also called Triveni or Sangam.
 It is a revered site and Hindus believe a dip in the holy water washes off sins.

-The Mughal fort and tombs, British-era buildings and the monuments associated with the Nehru family are bound to interest travelers as much as the legends associated with the city.
+The Mughal fort and tombs, British-era buildings and the monuments associated with the Nehru family are bound to interest travellers as much as the legends associated with the city.

 According to Hindu mythology, Lord Brahma chose Prayag as the place to perform Prakrista Yagna at the beginning of the creation of universe.